 Just about the time Patricia figures she has gotten her start in life, life throws her a real curve.
 Now, she would really like to have a shoulder to cry on.
 However, the only one willing to offer her a shoulder, she can’t trust.
 He is nothing more than a warehouse worker and he refuses to tell her anything about himself.

 Big City Detective: Shoulder Series 2

 When I finished the first book, it seemed normal to write the second in the brief series.
 In this book, a New York detective has an offer for a job as police chief in a small city.
-To his surprise, before he can get there, the little city has murder, their first.
-The current police chief is not experienced and he has little idea what to do.
-So, his supervisor gives him permission to forgo his two weeks’ notice and go to assume his new duties right away.
+To his surprise, before he can get there, the little city has a murder, their first.
+The current police chief is not experienced and he has little idea of what to do.
+So, his supervisor gives him permission to forgo his two weeks’ notice and immediately assume his new duties right away.